CarlTBarnes/HelpEngine_CwHelp.INT/README.md

 # HelpEngine the Clarion way to Hook Help

 This is a work in progress providing my CIDC 2017 Help Presentation materials.
 I will expand on how to use it in the future.
-Please post questions on the Clarion Hub thread.
+Please post questions on the [Clarion Hub thread Hook Clarion Help with the HelpEngine](https://clarionhub.com/t/hook-clarion-help-with-the-helpengine-cwhelp-int-not-prop-helphook/3786)  .

 Clarion 8 implemented native support for the CHM format of help in the RTL.
 You can simply specify your file as HELP('Myhelp.CHM') and HLP('~MyTopic.htm') with your context string.
 Previously CHM was implemented using the CwHH templates and a DLL.
 Help opening was hooked using an ALIAS(F1Key,CtrlH) and code was inserted into every procedure by the template.
 This was undesirable.